 What is Continuous Threat Exposure Management (CTEM)?

-Continuous Threat Exposure Management, or CTEM, is a proactive security framework/program in which organizations continuously monitor, evaluate, and actively mitigate security risks across their IT infrastructure.
+Continuous Threat Exposure Management, is a proactive security framework/program in which organizations continuously monitor, evaluate, and actively mitigate security risks across their IT infrastructure.
 The overarching objective of CTEM is to maintain an adaptive cybersecurity posture, empowering organizations to actively and manage their cyber exposure by prioritizing risk mitigation strategies.

 Why is Continuous Threat Exposure Management important?